dcunited001/dcunited001.github.io/_drafts/ragnarok-and-metaphysics-engineering-cultural-touchstones-for-mythos.md

     civilization are impermanent.
 In the Judeo-Christian tradition, the story of Noah's Flood reminds us that we exist at the grace of God.

+### Architypical Events/Phenomena in the Human Experience

+- birth and death
+  - everyone has a birth
+  - everyone has a death
+  - everyone can relate to these things
+  - and ... everyone has a v-card
+- hunger & thirst
+- virginity (& purity)
+- right and wrong

 ### Human Relationships (Family/Friendship)